Athletic Handbook for Athletes and Parents

-- In fairness to coaches and team members, an athlete can leave one team and join another but only after the following conditions have been satisfied:
+In fairness to coaches and team members, an athlete can leave one team and join another but only after the following conditions have been satisfied:

-- Any player cut from a team during tryouts may immediately tryout for another team if that team has not already completed its scheduled tryouts.
+1. Any player cut from a team during tryouts may immediately tryout for another team if that team has not already completed its scheduled tryouts.

 Director’s approval to try out for another team.
 All uniform and equipment

-- Any player dismissed from a team must have the Athletic Director’s approval before joining another team.
+3. Any player dismissed from a team must have the Athletic Director’s approval before joining another team.

 For many athletic events students must be dismissed from school before normal dismissal times.
 Early dismissal from classes for athletic reasons does not release student athletes from class-work responsibilities.
 Each athlete must make arrangements for getting assignments, taking missed quizzes or tests, or handing in homework.
 Athletes will have 15 minutes from dismissal time until bus departure time.

 Lateness / Absenteeism: